How to Build a Sensitivity Analysis Table in Excel (With 2 Criteria)

 2. Create Excel Two-Variable Sensitivity Analysis Table

 In this example, we’ll arrange our dataset to consider the two variables.
 We’ll take 3 different time periods (60 months, 120 months, and 180 months) to pay back the mortgage amount.
 Here, 5 different values for the mortgage will be considered as well.
-Moreover, we’ll move the formula in cell C9 for calculating the loan to cell B9.
-Now, learn the following process to build a Two-Variable Sensitivity Analysis Table in Excel.
+We’ll move the formula in cell C9 for calculating the loan to cell B9.

 Create Excel Two-Variable Sensitivity Analysis Table